Own IT. Secure IT. Protect IT.

 In the Community

-- Display the NCSAM poster in your community center or religious institution.
+- Display a NCSAM poster in your community center or religious institution.
 Download the poster here.

 - Include information about NCSAM in your community newsletter.
 Highlight one or more of the themes and/or our shared responsibility to secure the internet.
 You can use information from the NCSAM “About” page in the email.

 - Talk to community members about best security practices for email, social media and/or online transactions.
 Highlight STOP.
 THINK.
 CONNECT.™ tips and advice.